robocop369/Employee_Directory/README.md

-this is a your employee directory! its a simple app that will allow you to search by name or email.
+This is a your employee directory! its a simple app that will allow you to search by name or email.